QSaman/MarkDownFiles/TextEditors/VimTips.md

 Suppose you copied the content of a macro in OS clipboard.
 You can run it by `@+`.
 For example copy "iVim is awesome" into your OS clipboard and then in `normal mode` enter `@+`.

+# Windows

+For more information run `:h windows.txt`.

+# Splitting Window

+## Horizontal Splitting

+* By pressing `CTRL-w s` `in normal mode`
+* By running `:split` in `command mode`

+## Vertical Splitting

+* By pressing `CTRL-w v` in `normal mode`
+* By running `:vsplit` in `command mode`

+# Closing a Window

+* By pressing `CTRL-w q` in `normal mode`
+* By running `:q` in `command mode`

+# Moving to the top-left window

+Press `CTRL-w t` in `normal mode`

+# Moving to the bottom-right window

+Press `CTRL-w b` in `normal mode`

+# Changing the Layout of Windows

+## `CTRL-w K`

+Note that `K` is uppercase.
+Move the current window to be at the very top, using the full width of screen.
+In other words if we have two vertically-splitted Windows, this command makes them horizontally splitted.

+## `CTRL-w J`

+Note that `J` is uppercase.
+Move the current window to be at the very bottom, using the full width of screen.
+In other words if we have two vertically-splitted Windows, this command makes them horizontally splitted.

+## `CTRL-w H`

+Move the current window to be at the far left, using the full height of the screen.
+In other words if we have two horizontally-splitted windows, this command makes them vertically splitted.

+## `CTRL-w L`

+Move the current window to be at the far right, using the full height of the screen.
+In other words if we have two horizontally-splitted windows, this command makes them vertically splitted.

+## `CTRL-w T`

+If we have more than one window in the current tab, moves the current window to a new tab.

 # Book Review

 ## Group 1: